AkshayTiwari27/Sensai/README.md

 ## Executive Summary

-SensAi is a comprehensive, full-stack career coaching platform designed to provide users with personalized, data-driven career guidance.
+SensAi – Full-Stack AI Career Assistant is a modern, AI-powered platform that provides users with personalized, data-driven career guidance, including resume building, cover letter creation, and interview preparation.
 The application leverages the Google Gemini API to offer a suite of intelligent tools, including a resume builder with AI-powered suggestions, a cover letter generator, and an adaptive interview preparation system.
 The platform is built with a modern tech stack, featuring Next.js for the front end, a serverless backend with a Neon DB PostgreSQL database, and Prisma ORM for efficient data management.

 ---